SinAsunto/SinAsunto/README.md

 Hi 👋 I'm SinAsunto
 ==========================

-* 🌍  I'm based in Colombia
+* 🌍 Based in Colombia
-* 🧠  I'm learning AI
+* 💻 A Full Stack Developer specializing in backend development and automation
+* 🤖 I have extensive experience in Robotic Process Automation (RPA)
-* 🤝  I'm open to collaborating on Backend, RPA o AI projects
+* 🤝 Open to collaborating on exciting and innovative projects across various fields